SyncHive Apps

 If your sign-in does not work, the most common cause is an App URL mismatch.

-When this happens, you will usually see:
+When this happens, you will see:

 This means the app URL you entered in SyncHive does not exactly match the URL your app is using during sign-in.